Belal0066/STM_Training_System_Programming_Linux/ls_cmd/README.md

 ## Overview

 This project is a custom implementation of the `ls` command.
 Made with dynamic memory allocation, allowing it to handle directories of any size efficiently.
-This implementation supports many of the common flags used with the standard `ls` command and provides formatted output for both long listing and column-based display.
+This implementation supports many of the common flags used with the standard `ls` command and provides formatted output.

 ## Features